 Birkenstocks originated in Germany in 1774.
-They are sandals which consist of either leather, nubuck or non-leather uppers, with a unique contoured footbed made from latex and cork.
+They are sandals that consist of either leather, nubuck, or non-leather uppers, with a unique contoured footbed made from latex and cork.
 The cork footbed reacts to the shape of your foot over time.
 Birkenstocks also have shock-absorbing soles.

 Why break in Birkenstocks?

 Why do I need to break in Birkenstocks?
-This is a question I’m asked quite often, and the answer is: you need to give your Birkenstock soft footbed break-in time and allow them time to mould to your feet.
+This is a question people ask me quite often, and the answer is: you need to give your Birkenstock soft footbed break-in time and allow them time to mould to your feet.
 At first, it will feel as if the soles are rigid and that they will never feel comfortable, but believe me, they will eventually mould to your feet and become the most comfortable shoes you’ve ever worn.
-Trust me, the discomfort you feel at first will be worth it, I promise!
+Trust me, the discomfort you feel at first will be worth it!

 How should Birkenstocks fit?